jullienl/HPE-Synergy-OneView-demos/Powershell/OneView/README.md

 This script makes use of:
 - The PowerShell language bindings library for HPE OneView.
 https://github.com/HewlettPackard/POSH-HPOneView
-- The HPE 3PAR PowerShell Toolkit for HPE 3PAR StoreServ Storage https://h20392.www2.hpe.com/portal/swdepot/displayProductInfo.do?productNumber=3PARPSToolkit
+- The HPE 3PAR PowerShell Toolkit for HPE 3PAR StoreServ Storage.
+https://h20392.www2.hpe.com/portal/swdepot/displayProductInfo.do?productNumber=3PARPSToolkit